So, how long does it take for intermittent fasting to work?

 However, your body is unique, and your results will be too.
 How much weight you can lose will be based on factors like your age, gender, medical history, activity levels, food choices, etc.

-So forget about comparing yourself to anyone else.
+So, forget about comparing yourself to anyone else.
 Instead, bring curiosity to this question.
-How much weight can you lose if you stick to your intermittent fasting practice for, say, three months?
+How much weight can you lose if you stick to your intermittent fasting schedule for, say, three months?
 Give it your best shot and find out!

 5 tips on how to get better results with intermittent fasting

-Before we get into the 5 tips, check out our intermittent fasting for beginners guide.
+Before we get into the 5 tips, check out our guide on intermittent fasting for beginners.
 It’ll help you choose the right fasting schedule for you and give you the basics.
-To really hit the ground running, take our SIMPLE quiz and use the fasting and food trackers on our app to help you stay focused and on track.
+To really hit the ground running, take our Simple quiz and use the fasting and food trackers on our app to help you stay focused and on track.

 Now that you’ve done that, let’s look at how to ace your results!